rootkill-g/mr_cricketts_code_challenges/01_cc_wc/README.md

 which is a result of the following subroutine:
       ```c
       if (argc == 2) {
+      	 // Check if the first character of the variable is character '-' (starting of a flag) and check if the second character will not result in a valid flag
+	    // Report to the user that the flag was invalid and prints Valid Flags before exiting.
+	 // Check if the argument provided is a valid flag but there is no file name specified.
+	    // Report to the user about providing a file name with the flag.
+	 // Check
       	 // Initialize Variables
 	 // Initialize State
 	 // Open file